AlexanderMcLaughlin/nRF52-Repo/README.md

 - Under Additional Board Manager URLs paste this URL:
 `https://raw.githubusercontent.com/AlexanderMcLaughlin/TestRepo/master/package_nRF5_boards_index.json`
 - Click OK
-- Click the Tools dropdown menu and hover over 'Board: "<Current Board>"' and then select "Boards Manager..."
+- Click the Tools dropdown menu and hover over 'Board: "Current Board"' and then select "Boards Manager..."
 - Click the top bar where it says "__Filter your search...__" and type "LSI Board"
 - Click on the first item and install version 0.0.1
 - This should take about 10 minutes